SAP-samples/teched2022-IN261/exercises/ex3/README.md

 ![Pic 9](/./images/IN261-ex3-9.png)

-2. In the All Services screen click on the TechEd Las Vegas Tile (Frankfurt)
+2. In the All Services screen click on the TechEd Las Vegas: Europe Tile (Frankfurt)

 ![Pic 10](/./images/IN261-ex3-10.png)